biareiam/moviequiz/README.md

 - I want to know how many questions I have to answer.
 - I want to be able to easily navigate throughout the site.
 - I want to be able to play again if I want.
-- I want to know the right answers to the questions,if I choose the wrong alternative.
+- I want to know the correct answers to the questions,if the wrong alternatibe was chosen.
 - I want to know how many correct answers I get and how many wrong ones.